-As they work, you could invite children to write up their sums on the board or on a wall for everyone to see.
-This would give a focus for a plenary as you can talk about the square numbers that haven't been made.
+In the final plenary you could draw attention to the working wall and the square numbers that haven't been made.
 Are they impossible to make or is it just that no-one has found a way yet?
 Why?

 What are the squares of the numbers from $4$ to $20$?

 Some children might like to explore all the different ways that each square number can be made.
-How do they know they have them all?
+How do they know they have found them all?